Many or all companies we feature compensate us. Compensation and editorial

 In-school repayment optionsPartial, full, or deferred

-Grace period6 months after child leaves school
+Grace period6 months after the child leaves school

 To be eligible for a Parent PLUS Loan, you must meet credit requirements, and your child must attend school at least half-time.
-If you have an adverse credit history—such as a foreclosure or bankruptcy discharge within the last five years—you may still qualify for federal parent loans in one of two ways:
+If you have an adverse credit history, such as a foreclosure or bankruptcy discharge within the last five years, you may still qualify for federal parent loans in one of two ways:

 1. Get an endorser who, much like a cosigner, will repay the loans if you can’t.
 Note that your endorser can’t be your child.